dart-lang/language/working/333 - shared memory multithreading/shared_native_memory.md

   which utilizes **shared _native_ memory** without breaking existing Dart-level isolation boundaries.

-### Trivially shareable objects

-_Trivially shareable objects_ are objects which can be shared across isolate boundaries (within an isolate group) without breaking isolation of mutable Dart state.

-- Instances of `String`, `int`, `double`, `bool` and `Null` are trivially shareable.
-- Instances of [deeply immutable][] types.
-- Instances of internal implementation of `SendPort`.
-- Functions which only capture variables annotated with `@pragma('vm:shared')` (this includes function which do not capture any variables e.g. tear-offs of static methods).
-- Compile time constants (instances produced by evaluation of `const` expressions).
-- Instances of `TypedData`.
-- Instances of `Pointer` and `Struct`.

-> [!WARNING]
->
-> Not all _trivially shareable objects_ can be purely distinguished by their
-> static type - `SendPort` is an example which requires runtime checking.
+### Deeply immutable instances

+VM recognizes certain instances as [deeply immutable][] and supports sending these instances over isolate boundaries without copying because sharing such instances does not break the isolation guarantees.
+These instances are by construction guaranteed to neither contain nor reference (directly or indirectly) any mutable Dart state.

+However current definition of deeply immutable types is not general enough to support all interesting patterns, so we need to expand it to cover additional cases.

+A _deeply immutable type_ is a type for which all instances of this type are _deeply immutable_.

+The following builtin types are deeply immutable: `bool`, `double`, `int`, `Null`, `String`, `Float32x4`, `Float64x2`, `Int32x4`, `Pointer`.

+Classes providing builtin implementations of the following public core library classes are also deeply immutable: `SendPort`, `Capability`, `RegExp`, `StackTrace`, `Type`.

+All compile time constants are deeply immutable instances.

+`TypedData` and `Struct` instances are deeply immutable when backed by native (external) memory.

+Unmodifiable lists (`List.unmodifiable`) which contain deeply immutable instances are deeply immutable.

+Closures which capture only `final` variables containing deeply immutable instances are deeply immutable.

+Finally, instances of classes annotated with `@pragma('vm:deeply-immutable')` are deeply immutable.
+It is a compile error if classes annotated with this pragma contain non-`final` fields.
+It is an compile time error if static type of field within annotated class excludes deeply immutable instances.
+If the static type of a field in a deeply immutable class is not deeply immutable type - then compiler must insert checks in the constructor to guarantee that this field is initialized to a deeply immutable value.

 > [!IMPORTANT]
 >
-> **TODO** should we allow sharing of all `TypedData` objects?
-This seems very
+> **TODO** should we allow sharing of all `TypedData` (and by extension
-> convenient.
-There is a consideration here that not all `TypedData` instances
+> `Struct`) objects?
+This seems very convenient.
+There is a consideration
-> can be shared on the Web, where there is separation between `ArrayBuffer`
+> here that not all `TypedData` instances can be shared on the Web, where
-> and `SharedArrayBuffer` exists.
+> there is separation between `ArrayBuffer` and `SharedArrayBuffer` exists.
->
-> **TODO** should we allow sharing instances of immutable `List`s which only
-> contain trivially shareable objects?
-This in general case requires `O(1)`
-> check, but might be very convenient as well.

 [deeply immutable]: https://github.com/dart-lang/sdk/blob/bb59b5c72c52369e1b0d21940008c4be7e6d43b3/runtime/docs/deeply_immutable.md

 ### Shared fields and variables (`@pragma('vm:shared')`).

-Static fields and global variables annotated with `@pragma('vm:shared')` are shared across all isolates in the isolate group - updating a field from one isolate.
+Static fields and global variables annotated with `@pragma('vm:shared')` are shared across all isolates in the isolate group.

-A field or variable annotated with `@pragma('vm:shared')` can only contain values which are trivially shareable objects.
+A field or variable annotated with `@pragma('vm:shared')` can only contain values which are deeply immutable objects.

-* It is a compile time error to annotate a field or variable the static type of which excludes trivially shareable objects;
+* It is a compile time error to annotate a field or variable the static type of which excludes deeply immutable objects;
-* If static type of a field is a super-type for both trivially shareable and non-trivially shareable objects then compiler will insert a runtime check which ensures that values assigned to such field is trivially shareable.
+* If static type of a field is a super-type for both deeply immutable and non-deeply immutable objects then compiler will insert a runtime check which ensures that values assigned to such field are deeply immutable.
+* A field or variable annotated with `@pragma('vm:shared')` must be `final`.

+> [!NOTE]
+>
+> Restrictions imposed above are the same as ones imposed on field in deeply
+> immutable classes.

 Shared fields must guarantee atomic initialization: if multiple threads access the same uninitialized field then only one thread will invoke the